 In 1998 Fred retired after an amazing 27 year stint as chairman, doyen and nurturer in chief of the Club, membership having grown from 8 at the end of 1971 to over 1000.
 Fred and his wife Margaret went to extraordinary lengths to support runners attempting to join the club.
 Although his own running days were well in the past, Saturday evenings in the 'season' would see the Rogerson camper van parked up at Dunmail Raise, or one of the other three road crossing points, so that encouragement and support could be offered freely.
-Now well into his eighties, and sadly without Margaret's company, Fred enjoys cult status amongst the membership.
+Fred enjoyed cult status amongst the membership.
 In particular his 'off the cuff' speeches at Club Dinners were the stuff of legend!
 A smattering of Westmerian dialect assisted the comprehension.

 The Bob Graham Club simply would not exist without Fred and Margaret Rogerson, and we acknowledge their contribution.
 The Club Reunion Dinner and Dance is now held every second October at the Shap Wells Hotel.
 This is the occasion for new members to receive their Certificates and for existing members to relive their former glories!